-In 2017, the Legislature passed a law providing specific civil rights protections for pregnant employees.
-These protections apply to an employee’s pregnancy and pregnancy-related health conditions.
-This includes health conditions during pregnancy and after the birth of the baby, such as the need to breastfeed or express milk.
-If a pregnant employee works for an employer with 15 employees or more, she has the right to the following accommodations:
+Washington law provides specific civil rights protections for pregnant employees.
+These protections apply to an employee’s pregnancy and pregnancy-related health conditions, which include health conditions during pregnancy and after the birth of the baby, such as the need to breastfeed or express milk.
+If a pregnant employee works for an employer with 15 employees or more, the employer is required to provide the following reasonable accommodations to the employee:

 - Providing frequent, longer, or flexible restroom breaks;